carnesen-archive/bitcoin-software/readme.md

 `string`.
 Version of the software, e.g. `'0.17.1'`

 #### destination
 `string`.
-An absolute path of an existing directory under which the software will be installed.
+An absolute path of an existing directory below which the software will be installed.

 #### changed
 `boolean`. `install` is [idempotent](https://en.wikipedia.org/wiki/Idempotence) in the sense that it does not modify an existing installation if there is one, nor does it throw.
 If `install` actually downloads and extracts the tarball to `destination`, it returns an object with `changed` set to `true`.
 If `install` finds the software already installed, it returns an object with `changed` set to `false`.
 This feature was inspired by [Ansible](https://docs.ansible.com/ansible/latest/reference_appendices/common_return_values.html).